BIG-SA/BASH-Intro-2018/notes/1_bash.md

 Typing in long paths and/or filenames can be tedious.
 Fortunately the terminal has a special feature which aids in completing this task called tab completion.
-This is the ability to automatically complete a command, file or directory name using the `tab` key.
+This is the ability to automatically complete a command, file or directory name using the <kbd>Tab</kbd> key.
 Try typing

 ```
-ls ~/Down <tab>
+ls ~/Down<tab>
 ```

 where `<tab>` represents the <kbd>Tab</kbd> key.